Obama says he is not resigned to government shutdown amid budget stalemate

-WASHINGTON President Barack Obama said on Monday he is not resigned to a U.S. government shutdown taking place with a midnight deadline looming and said he would talk to congressional leaders later in the day.
+WASHINGTON, Sept 30 President Barack Obama said on Monday he is not resigned to a U.S. government shutdown taking place with a midnight deadline looming and said he would talk to congressional leaders later.

 During an Oval Office appearance with visiting Israeli Prime Minister Benjamin Netanyahu, Obama said he supported a Senate bill that would allow for a short-term funding of the government without cutting funding from his signature healthcare law, which Republicans are seeking to gut.

-Obama said he planned to talk to congressional leaders throughout the week.
+Obama said he planned to talk to congressional leaders later on Monday as well as on Tuesday and Wednesday.

 "I am not at all resigned" to a shutdown, he said.

-Obama said all involved must negotiate in good faith without a threat of a debt default.

-"We are the foundation of the world economy and the world financial system.
-And our currency is the reserve currency of the world.
-We don't mess with that," Obama said.
+Obama said all involved must sit down in good faith without a threat of a debt default because the U.S. dollar is the reserve currency of the world and "we don't mess with that."

-"And we certainly don't allow domestic policy differences on issues that are unrelated to the budget to endanger not only our economy but the world economy," he said.